-The Florida Department of Health in Seminole County (DOH-Seminole) is issuing a rabies alert for neighborhoods surrounding the Casselberry Golf Club Course.
-The alert is in response to a cat which tested positive for rabies in that area.
-Residents in the area bordered to the north by Holly Hills Drive to the south by Jasmine Road, to the west by Salina Drive and to the east by Quintuplet Drive should avoid contact with cats and other wildlife.
-If you, a family member or someone you know thinks that they were bitten or scratched by a cat, contact Seminole County Animal Services at (407) 665-5201 or the Florida Department of Health in Seminole County at (407) 665-3243.
+The Florida Department of Health in Seminole County (DOH-Seminole) is issuing a rabies alert for neighborhoods in Geneva surrounding Harts Lake and Lake Geneva.
+The alert is in response to a raccoon which tested positive for rabies in that area.
+Residents and visitors in the area bordered to the north by Maxwell Court, on the east by Winona Drive, on the south by Cemetery Road, and on the west by Bennett Trail should avoid contact with raccoons and other wildlife.
+If you, a family member or someone you know thinks that they were bitten or scratched by a raccoon, contact Seminole County Animal Services at (407) 665-5201 or the Florida Department of Health in Seminole County at (407) 665-3243.

 Residents and visitors in Seminole County should be aware that rabies is present in the wild animal population, and domestic animals are at risk if not vaccinated.
-Alerts are designed to increase awareness to the public.
+Alerts are designed to increase public awareness.
 Please be aware that rabies activities can also occur outside the alert area.
 This rabies alert is for 60 days.

 An animal with rabies could infect other wild animals or domestic animals that have not been vaccinated against rabies.
 All domestic animals should be vaccinated against rabies.
-Contact to feral cats, stray dogs and all wildlife particularly raccoons, bats, foxes, skunks, otters, bobcats and coyotes should be avoided.
+Contact to animals at risk for rabies including feral cats, stray dogs and all wildlife particularly raccoons, bats, foxes, skunks, otters, bobcats and coyotes should be avoided.

 The following advice is issued: